wp-plugins/simple-contact-form/readme.txt

 JavaScript & StyleSheet has been added as per WP standard.

 = 7.0 =
-Now this plugin has been integrated with Email Newsletter plugin, It means admin can send the Mails/Newsletters to those entered emails via my another wp plugin(Email Newsletter plugin http://www.gopiplus.com/work/2010/09/25/email-newsletter/)
+Now this plugin has been integrated with Email Newsletter plugin, It means admin can send the Mails/Newsletters to those entered emails via my another wp plugin - [Email Newsletter plugin](http://plugins.readygraph.com/email-newsletter/)**
 Tested upto 3.2.1

 = 6.0 =